 What you need to know

 Recent articles in the NZ media and overseas have highlighted the increasing incidence of ransomware.
-While a great deal has already been written on this topic, many small and medium size businesses (and some large companies and corporates too!) struggle with what they need to do to: 1) recover from a ransomware attack, 2) prevent a ransomware attack.
+While a great deal has already been written on this topic, many small and medium size businesses don’t understand what they need to do to.
+Even large companies and corporates struggle to: 1) recover from a ransomware attack, 2) prevent a ransomware attack.

-The following is an attempt to outline the key aspects of these two points, with reference to some standard measures in a security framework.
+The following is an attempt to outline the key aspects of these two points.
+The material references some common standard measures in a security framework.

 Hopefully there is something here that will be useful in the ongoing challenges we all face from ransomware.

 Ransomware is a type of malicious software (malware) that encrypts files and/or folders on your systems.
 Once files are encrypted you need a key to decrypt them.
-If files are encrypted outside of your efforts – by a third-party using malware/ransomware – you will not have the decryption key so the files will not be accessible by you.
+If files are encrypted outside of your efforts, the files will not be accessible by you.
+This is usually the case when encrypted by a third-party using malware/ransomware

 What is the impact of ransomware?